datenanfragen/website/content/en/blog/sample-letter-gdpr-access-request/index.md

 We have made the following changes to this sample letter since the initial publication:

 * [April 18, 2020](https://github.com/datenanfragen/data/pull/562/commits/cde0c2a4943022a025e095a283b2043cf7c2ded0#diff-21e880eae2f2c4209d64e2fe3bf93b7f): Explain that 'personal data' includes pseudonymised data and explicitly request that as well.
 Mention anonymised data and request to be informed about it.
 Also request an easily understandable explanation of the procedure used.
-More consistent style between [all templates]({{< ref "sample-letters" >}}).
+More consistent style between {{< link slug="sample-letters" text="all templates" >}}.
 (Thanks, Andreas!)
 * [July 04, 2021](https://github.com/datenanfragen/data/pull/1167/commits/9195228ca2838b1c7fcc688b2dfb4d5439452913#diff-036e3f066a7d5a0f8ff24b2cb2b5fdaaa7b3a692c84533fb32c1f95e7c46bf0d): Explicitly state that the request also asks for a copy according to Art.
 15(3) GDPR.